 What other do’s and don’ts do you have?
 Provide them in the comments below.

 One way to minimize event complaints and issues is to plan for all contingencies.
-And Planning Pod’s 26+ tools give you control over all your event details so that you are supremely prepared for all your events.
-Try our event registration and planning software tools free today.
+And Planning Pod’s 20+ tools give you control over all your event details so that you are supremely prepared for all your events.
+Try our event registration / planning software or venue software tools free today.